alyeaj/03-external-libraries/README.md

 [AudioContextError/Warning](./audiocontext.png)

 Playing Audio with Poly Synth on Sync
 When I press play, it plays the tune but when I press the button again, it glitches out a bit and doesn't play until you refresh.
+Maybe that's how it's susposed to be but it was able to play multiple times when I was doing just synth with one note playing.